 Objectives: Students will determine use of objects from decorative to functional.
 Students will then utilize the attributes observed to create their own decorative art.

 - Pre-visit: look at examples of facial carvings and categorize them into functional or nonfunctional sculpture.
 Challenge the students to find as many faces as they can contained within the Artmobile exhibit Tree to Form.
-Click Here for Images
+View images on Google search.

 - Post-visit: Create portraits using wood scraps, twigs, or a combination of both.

 - Technology is created, used and modified by humans.

 - Technological literacy is the ability to use, assess and manage technology around us.

 With Google Earth 6, you can explore 3D trees all over the world.
 Discover more than 50 different species of trees in areas such as city parks, neighborhoods, and remote forests.
 Open Google Earth.